joolstorrentecalo/gitlab-foss/doc/development/internal_analytics/internal_event_instrumentation/quick_start.md

 include Gitlab::InternalEventsTracking

 track_internal_event(
-  "create_ci_build",
+  "i_code_review_user_apply_suggestion",
   user: user,
   namespace: namespace,
   project: project
 )
 ```

-This method automatically increments all RedisHLL metrics relating to the event `create_ci_build`, and sends a corresponding Snowplow event with all named arguments and standard context (SaaS only).
+This method automatically increments all RedisHLL metrics relating to the event `i_code_review_user_apply_suggestion`, and sends a corresponding Snowplow event with all named arguments and standard context (SaaS only).
 In addition, the name of the class triggering the event is saved in the `category` property of the Snowplow event.

 If you have defined a metric with a `unique` property such as `unique: project.id` it is required that you provide the `project` argument.